 9. When it comes to resistance to antibiotics what makes P. aeruginosa unique is a combination of the following: the species' inherent resistance to many classes of drugs; its ability to mutate to acquire resistance; and its high and increasing rate of resistance locally (Livermore 2002).
 It is no wonder it is called a 'superbug'.

 10. Latest research published in Respiratory Medicine found that an electronic nose device could accurately identify volatile organic compounds-VOC breath-prints of clinically stable bronchiectasis patients with airway bacterial colonisation, especially in those with P. aeruginosa (Suarez-Cuartin et al 2018).

 In April 2017, the UK government extended the surveillance of bacteraemias (blood infection by bacteria) caused by Gram-negative organisms to include P. aeruginosa which shows how serious infection by this microorganism has become.
-The intension is to reduce Gram-negative bacterial infections by 50% by 2021.
+The intention is to reduce Gram-negative bacterial infections by 50% by 2021.
 Read Ruth May’s letter under ‘Ambition to halve healthcare associated Gram-negative bloodstream infections’ section of the March 2017 edition of the Provider Bulletin by following this link.

-Below is my compilation of 10 steps to reduce contamination by P. aeruginosa in hospitals
+10 steps to reduce contamination by P. aeruginosa in hospitals

 2. Do not dispose of body fluids at the wash-hand-basin but use the dirty utility area instead.